Vincent-the-gamer/steamdeck-config/README.md

 ```

 If you `can't install pacman packages because of unknown trust`, please do:

+> [!NOTE]
+> You may need re-run the following commands after system update.

 ```shell
 # Step 1
 sudo pacman-key --init